The Board

 BEng CEng MICE

-Her experience is wide ranging having worked in airports, the water industry, electrical substations, tunnelling and the rail Industry up and down the country.
-Highlights have included working on the Edinburgh to Glasgow Improvement Project as a Temporary Works Co-ordinator for Morgan Sindall, Temporary Works Design Manager on the Network Rail CP6 framework for BAM Nuttall and Temporary Works Coordinator on the HS2 project for EKFB.
+Her experience is wide ranging having worked in airports, buildings, the water industry, electrical substations, tunnelling and the rail Industry up and down the country.
+Highlights have included:

 Siu Mun LI